thomaspernet/SBC_pollution_China/Data_preprocessing/SBC_pollution_China_FOREIGN_preprocessing.md

 Feel free to add description about the dataset or any usefull information.

-Profiling will be available soon for this dataset
+Profiling will be available soon for this dataset.

+Note, we use the sheet paper because we made some change in the list of geocode -> more consistent.
+To replicate our first dataset, we added back the original list of geocode.
+A matter of consistency
 <!-- #endregion -->

 ```sos Collapsed="false" kernel="python3"